kanors-emr/Veda-documentation/docs/source/pages/Run Manager.rst

         :header-rows: 2

-If you want to use single quotes <'> in your instructions, then it is necessary to use a DINS table, as shown below.
+If you want to use single quotes <'> or commas <,> in your instructions, then it is necessary to use a DINS table, as shown below.
 DINS tables need process or commodity specification.
 You can use any valid process instead of IMPNRGZ; it will have no impact on the outcome.

 .. csv-table:: Example 2